prikhi/pencil/docs/source/devguide/tutorial/objectsnap.rst

     new SnappingData("Right", b.x + b.width, "Right", true, this.id),
     new SnappingData("VCenter", b.x + b.width / 2, "VCenter", true, this.id),

-where b is the object bounding, b.y is the object's top position, b.x is the object's left position, b.height is the object bound height, b.width is the object bound with.
+where b is the object bounds, b.y is the object's top position, b.x is the object's left position, b.height is the object bound height, b.width is the object bound width.

-In the above example of Rectangle, 4 default snappings are modified and a new snapping is created.
+In the above example for the Rectangle shape, four default snappings are modified and a new snapping is created.

 .. image:: ../../images/Main_html_maea559c.png